 Despite operating in a hostile environment, Naked Capitalism continues to punch above its weight, getting press notice on topics that are not core beats, such as a recent a New Republic mention of our coverage on the 737 Max debacle.
 Similarly, a flack for the private equity heavyweight Apollo felt compelled to contact us when we had the temerity to write about the firm founder Leon Black’s unseemly-looking relationship with sex offender Jeffrey Epstein.

-Naked Capitalism has long been straddled a position few can occupy, providing both hot takes and near think tank-level analysis.
+Naked Capitalism has long straddled a position few can occupy, providing both hot takes and near think tank-level analysis.
 A few of many examples: Lambert has done deep dives on various health care “reform” plans.
 Jerri-Lynh has been ahead of the curve on the right to repair and plastics waste.

 We’d like to do more.
 We’d like to do it even better.
 Just imagine how much trouble we could cause if we ever got our hands on some real money!